 The physical therapist will also show you the proper techniques to turn over in bed.
 They will also show you how to get in and out of bed and walk independently in the halls.
 You will also have visits from occupational therapists.
 They will help you with the activities of daily living such as feeding, bathing, grooming, and functioning independently.

-Unfortunately, everyone experiences some degree of pain and muscle spasm after spinal surgery.
+Unfortunately, everyone experiences some degree of pain and muscle spasms after spinal surgery.
 For some, this is worse than for others.
 In most cases, we will not be able to take away all of the pain associated with a large surgery.
 The goal of using pain medication as part of your treatment plan is to improve your ability to participate in rehabilitation.
 It is not uncommon for patients to have a few weeks of considerable pain before they notice some improvement.

 Before you leave the hospital, X-rays of your spine will take place.
 You will then have X-rays taken in your physician’s office six weeks after surgery to evaluate the progress of your alignment and healing.